Sjlver/sosp2015-notes/history_day/02perspectives_on_security.md

 - Labels on information
 - Isolation boundary limits the flow to channels
-- Flow control based on labels
+- Channels have flow control based on labels

 Invented to model military classification (top secret > secret > confidential...).
 Labels form a lattice.